elixir-no-nels/nels-docs/docs/about.md

 !!! info

-	ELIXIR Norway support desk can be contacted directly by sending an email to [support@elxir.no](mailto:support@elxir.no?subject=NeLS)
+	ELIXIR Norway support desk can be contacted directly by sending an email to [support@elixir.no](mailto:support@elixir.no?subject=NeLS)

 ## What is NeLS and SBI